Kidev/TCOAALCreatorTool/HOWTO.md

 > [The very first scene of TCOAAL Chapter 1](index.html?use=introduction&autoplay)
 > [Penny for your thoughts?
 The infamous scene from Chapter 2](index.html?use=win&autoplay)

+You can also try to beat the two levels of my game **Ashley on Duty** if you are not into creating animations!

 ## Dialog viewer
 This is where you'll end up when clicking a view link!
  ![viewer-menu](docs/viewer-menu.png)